platformio/platformio-core/docs/userguide/lib/cmd_install.rst

 * ``>0.1.0,!=0.2.0,<0.3.0`` - any version greater than ``0.1.0``, not equal to
   ``0.2.0`` and less than ``0.3.0``

-Also, PlatformIO supports installing from local directory or archive.
+PlatformIO supports installing from local directory or archive.
 Need to use ``file://`` prefix before local path.
 Also, directory or archive should contain ``.library.json`` manifest (see :ref:`library_config`).